Tag: technology

 msg: "The public IP address is {{ instance.networkInterfaces[0].accessConfigs[0].natIP }}"

-Because these are micro servers, adding swap file to the instance as it will not have enough memory for FoundryVTT otherwise.
+Because these are micro servers, I’m adding swap file to the instance as there will not be enough memory for FoundryVTT otherwise.

 YAML